 This standard accommodates the wide range of instructional experiences and professional development experiences that instructors bring to a program or institution.

 Good practice includes employing faculty who possess knowledge of the needs of students, familiarity with specific issues in language instructional settings, and practice in the application of language teaching principles in both supervised and independent instructional settings.
-In addition, they should have experience relevant to the program or institution's mission, whether it is English for academic preparation, English for professional purposes, English for self-improvement, blended, or distance learning, or for teacher training.
-Specifically, language faculty should have
+In addition, they should have experience relevant to the program or institution's mission, whether it is English for academic preparation, English for professional purposes, English for self-improvement, distance education, or for teacher training.
+In addition, as education professionals, faculty have a responsibility to undertake appropriate and regular professional development.
+Continuous professional development enhances and complements relevant teaching experiences and ensures that faculty continue to have the knowledge and skills to perform effectively.